 - Reduce your monthly payments: You can reduce the amount of your monthly loan payment and potentially lower your interest rate.

 - Secure a low fixed or variable interest rate: Both fixed and variable interest rates are available, allowing you to select the type of loan that fits your needs best.

-- Simplify your finances: If you refinance multiple private or federal college loans, you will have just one loan to monitor and one payment to make each month.
+- Simplify your finances: If you refinance multiple private and/or federal college loans, you will have just one loan to monitor and one payment to make each month.

 Things to Consider Before Refinancing a Federal Loan

 A federal student loan offers unique benefits that will expire if the loan is refinanced through a MEFA Education Refinancing Loan.
 These benefits include: